iotaledger/goshimmer/docs/implementation_design/object_storage.md

 # Object storage
-In GoShimmer `ObjectStorage`  is used as a base data structure for many data collections elements such as `branchStorage`, `conflictStorage`, `messageStorage` and others.
+In GoShimmer `ObjectStorage`  is used as a base data structure for many data collection elements such as `branchStorage`, `conflictStorage`, `messageStorage` and others.
 It can be described by the following characteristics, it:
 - is a manual cache which keeps objects in memory as long as consumers are using it
 - uses key-value storage type
 - provides mutex options for guarding shared variables and preventing changing the object state by multiple goroutines at the same time
 - takes care of  dynamic creation of different object types depending on the key, and the serialized data it receives through the utility `objectstorage.Factory`
-- helps with multiple `ObjectStorage` instances creation from the same package and  automatic configuration.
+- helps with the creation of multiple `ObjectStorage` instances from the same package and  automatic configuration.

 In order to create an object storage we need to provide the underlying `kvstore.KVStore` structure backed by the database.